This site and the LinkORB internal wiki use Mermaid.js and PlantUML to render diagrams.

 ```

-@startwbs * Business Process Modelling WBS ** Launch the project *** Complete Stakeholder Research *** Initial Implementation Plan @endwbs
+:::@startwbs * Business Process Modelling WBS ** Launch the project *** Complete Stakeholder Research *** Initial Implementation Plan @endwbs

 When using PlantUML diagrams on the LinkORB internal wiki, you DO NOT need to wrap the diagram’s code in a directive.
-Simply wrap the diagram in a Markdown code block and set the language to plantuml
+Simply wrap the diagram in a Markdown code block and set the language to plantuml as shown in the below example.

 ```plantuml